HikkaV/DS-ML-Courses/docs/howtostart.rst

 Note, that you don't need to install any packages, as they are already installed in colab environment.
 If you want to run all the code on your own machine, please go to this :doc:`section <faq>`.

-When you start runnig the cells, you will probably see this message :
+When you start running the cells, you will probably see this message :

 .. image:: images/message.png
   :width: 400